top of page

 Teacher questioning to ensure students understand the elements of dance.

-Every class students will create a mini-routine to prepare them for the summative assessment and gain experience understanding the importance of the planning phase.
+In every class students will create a mini-routine to prepare them for the summative assessment and gain experience in understanding the importance of the planning phase.
+A slightly larger formative routine will be created after Jump Rope for students to gain planning experience in groups.
+(Criterion B)

 Summative Assessment